sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ![Image Compression](https://user-images.githubusercontent.com/18071380/88752707-3059b200-d18d-11ea-84bd-1db670c64924.png)

-For the above experiments of GPU, we can get summaries:

-1. The speed-up ratio is better if the number of trainable weights is less.
-2. The speed-up ratio is better if the computation is more complex.
-3. It is weird that `apply_gradients` is so slow.
+For the above experiments of GPU, we find that the speed-up ratio is better if the number of parameter tensors is less.
+Because the computation on GPUs is very fast for different models.
+The communication is the  bottleneck.
+So the model complexity has little effect on the speed-up.
+The number of parameter tensor is less, the communication is more light, so the speed-up is better.

+## Conclusion

+To improve the performance of FTlib AllReduce in ElasticDL, we need to optimize the communication.
+In order to improve the communication efficiency, we can:

+1. Interleave communication and computation.
+2. Merge small tensors into a big tensor to reduce communication overhead.

+However, Horovod has implemented those two methods to improve performance.
+We can research how to use Horovod in ElasticDL.